 Jeff O’Hara said, “Why do you call Me, Lord, Lord, and do not the things I say.
 You call Me the way and walk Me not.
 You call Me the life and live Me not.
 You call Me master and obey Me not.
 If I condemn you, blame Me not.
 You call Me bread and eat Me not.
 You call Me truth and believe Me not.
 You call Me Lord and serve Me not.
 If I condemn you, blame Me not.”

 Father, we thank You for the time we’ve had this morning to reflect back over many years and back to the very beginnings of our wonderful journey together here.
-Thank You for the truth that was so clear in those early and beginning days and is yet clear to us now, so necessary then, so necessary now...the very truth which was most on our Lord’s heart when He preached to the people of Israel.
-Lord, I do pray that there will be no one here in this church, in this congregation who will be caught in the self-deception, thinking they are in Your Kingdom when, in fact, they’re not, only to stand before You in that day and make a profession that has no value because there’s never been a transformation.
-Would You bring to that heart true repentance, true faith in Christ and would You by Your power, by the Spirit’s power that allow them to confess Jesus as Lord in the true sense?
+Thank You for the truth that was so clear in those early and beginning days and is yet clear to us now, so necessary then, so necessary not, the very truth which was most on our Lord’s heart when He preached to the people of Israel.
+Lord, I do pray that there will be no one here in this church, in this congregation who will be caught in the self-deception, thinking they are in Your kingdom when, in fact, they’re not, only to stand before You in that day and make a profession that has no value because there’s never been a transformation.
+Would You bring to that heart true repentance, true faith in Christ, and would You, by Your power, by the Spirit’s power, allow them to confess Jesus as Lord in the true sense?
 We know You are Lord.
-We can’t even imagine people who would think you could be a Christian without confessing Jesus as Lord when, in fact, there are people who do confess Him as Lord who are not true Christians.
+We can’t even imagine people who would think you could be a Christian without confessing Jesus as Lord.
+When in fact, there are people who do confess Him as Lord who are not true Christians.
 We must confess You as Lord, believe in our hearts that You were raised from the dead.
-But that confession cannot be superficial, or trivial, or momentary.
-It must be the reflection of true faith and genuine repentance that only can be wrought in us by Your Spirit.
-May it be so, O Lord, for Your honor and Your glory, we pray.
+But that confession cannot be superficial or trivial or momentary, and it must be the reflection of true faith and genuine repentance that only can be wrought in us by Your Spirit.
+May it be so, O Lord.
+For Your honor and Your glory, we pray.
 Amen.